Reformed Church in America

 The Reformed Church in America (RCA) is a mainline Reformed Protestant denomination in Canada and the United States.
-It has about 152,317 members.
+It has about 82,865 members.
 From its beginning in 1628 until 1819, it was the North American branch of the Dutch Reformed Church.

-The RCA is a member of the National Council of Churches (founding member), the World Council of Churches (WCC), Christian Churches Together, and the World Communion of Reformed Churches (WCRC).
+The RCA is a founding member of the National Council of Churches, the World Council of Churches (WCC), Christian Churches Together, and the World Communion of Reformed Churches (WCRC).
 Some parts of the denomination belong to the National Association of Evangelicals, the Canadian Council of Churches, and the Evangelical Fellowship of Canada.
 The denomination is in full communion with the Evangelical Lutheran Church in America, Presbyterian Church (USA), and United Church of Christ and is a denominational partner of the Christian Reformed Church in North America.

 Names

-Colloquially, it is sometimes referred loosely to as the Dutch Reformed Church in America, or simply as the Dutch Reformed Church when an American context has already been provided.
+The Reformed Church in America is sometimes colloquially referred to as the Dutch Reformed Church in America, or simply as the Dutch Reformed Church when an American context has already been provided.
 In 1819, it incorporated as the Reformed Protestant Dutch Church.
 The current name was chosen in 1867.

 History

+17th century

 The early settlers in the Dutch colony of New Netherland first held informal meetings for worship.

-In 1628 Jonas Michaelius organized the first Dutch Reformed congregation in New Amsterdam, now New York City, called the Reformed Protestant Dutch Church, now The Collegiate Churches of New York.
+In 1628, Jonas Michaelius organized the first Dutch Reformed congregation in New Amsterdam, now New York City, called the Reformed Protestant Dutch Church, now The Collegiate Churches of New York.
 During Dutch rule, the RCA was the established church of the colony and was under the authority of the classis of Amsterdam.
+The Brookville Reformed Church remains one of the oldest churches in America.